MinsuJeong95/WSE/README.md

    We used virtual environment (Anaconda 4.9.2).

-   you can install our environment :
+   You can install our environment :

     ```
     conda create --name WSE-Net --file requirements.txt